 The Shangri-La Express is modern and air-conditioned.
 It has two levels of service:

-Diamond Class has en-suite cabins with large double beds.
+Diamond Class has en-suite cabins with double bed.
 Heritage Class cabins have two lower twin beds and shared toilets and wash facilities in each carriage and separate shower cubicles.

 Latest News: Click here for Track 25, our blog, for the latest news on the Shangri-La Express and other of our World’s Top 25 Trains™.

-Diamond Class Cabins are 75 square feet (7 square meters) and have one large double bed, a writing desk and chair, and an en-suite toilet & shower with luggage storage closet in bathroom.
+Diamond Class Cabins are 75 square feet (7 square meters) and have one double bed, a writing desk and chair, storage, and an en-suite toilet, sink and shower.

 The beds in Diamond Class are either 6’1″ (1.9 meters) long by 5′ (1.5 meters) wide or 6’1″ long by 4’4″ (1.35 meters) wide.
 Bed size is first-come, first-served in order of booking.

 Heritage Class Cabins are 36 square feet (3.45 square meters) and have two lower twin beds with a small nightstand and walkway in between beds.
 Twin beds measure 6’1″ long by 2’5″ (.75 meters) wide, 6’1″ long by 2’3″ (.68 meters) wide, or 6’1″ long by 2′ (.60 meters) wide.